shredding/ShopwareCLI/README.md

 * it must use `Avantgarde\ShopwareCLI\Controller\CLIControllerTrait`
 * it must override the constructor

-Behind the scenes, the trait is patching the original *Englight_Action* and exchanges it's core actors - namely *Request* and *View* - with it's own implementations.
+Behind the scenes, the trait is patching the original *Enlight_Action* and exchanges it's core actors - namely *Request* and *View* - with it's own implementations.

 It's not necessary to accept an array in the constructor, but it's good practise to initialize the CLI Controller right away.